anirag/Social-Media-Prediction-Challenge---2nd-Place-solution/README.txt

-Repository for 2nd place solution for Social Media Prediction Challenge hosted on Zindi.Africa
+The objective of this competition is to create a model to predict the number of retweets a tweet will get on Twitter.
+The data used to train the model will be approximately 2,400 tweets each from 38 major banks and mobile network operators across Africa.

+A machine learning model to predict retweets would be valuable to any business that uses social media to share important information and messages to the public.
+This model can be used as a tool to help businesses better tailor their tweets to ensure maximum impact and outreach to clients and non-clients.

-To get submission that scored 2nd on private and 2nd on public leaderboards, Add "test_questions.json" and "train.json" to the data folder then make apporpriate changes to "config.py" and then running `bash run_all.sh` will save the submission file in the results folder
+Add "test_questions.json" and "train.json" to the data folder then make apporpriate changes to "config.py" and then running `bash run_all.sh` will save the submission file in the results folder

 Note: